lukaszfabia/GoLocal/backend/README.md

 ## MakeFile

-Down below, there're some commands which will help you to run the app.
+Down below, there are some commands which will help you to run the app.

 Run build make command with tests